LordElemelon/au-cth-act-search/README.md

 ### Embedding vectors training

 To train word embedding vectors and calculate document vectors (Word2Vec, Doc2Vec, fastText and GloVe), on the *app\backend* path run the command `python -m services.train`.

+### LDA topic model training

+To train the LDA model and the corresponding objects used in topic modelling, on the *app\backend* path run the command `python -m services.train_lda`.

 ### Elasticsearch